ryanfchase/duckdb-python-nightly/README.md

 * python main.py

 # Credit
-* This tutorial was based on the following [tutorial](https://marclamberti.com/blog/duckdb-getting-started-for-beginners/) by marclamberti
+* This project was based on the following [tutorial](https://marclamberti.com/blog/duckdb-getting-started-for-beginners/) by marclamberti